 Just because you can automate something doesn’t necessarily mean you should.
 There are still some things that need a human touch.
-For example, you wouldn’t want to automate an entire phone call (how many people want to have a conversation with a robot?) but you might want to automate a prompt for one of your agents to call a lead when they open an email that’s part of your marketing campaign, or after they fill out a form on your website.
+For example, you wouldn’t want to automate an entire phone call (how many people want to have a conversation with a robot?) but you might want to automate a prompt for one of your agents to call a lead when they open a particular email, or after they fill out a form on your website.

 When it comes to sales and other customer-facing teams, most automated processes will fall into one of two categories: taking over time consuming administrative tasks, or performing a task that can’t be done by a human.
-In other words, automations will either streamline or enhance your sales process.
+In other words, automations can both streamline and enhance your sales process.